sinclairtarget/wordbase/README.md

 Using Wordbase, users should be able to:
 * Create "entries" consisting of a word and definition
-* Edit the definition of these entries
+* Edit each entry's definition
 * Delete an entry

 ## Backend Implementations